 Failure to detect evidence of hybridization in a sample does not necessarily mean the population is non-hybridized because there is always the possibility that we would not detect evidence of hybridization because of sampling error.
 In order to assess the likelihood the population is non-hybridized, we determine the chances of not detecting as little as a one percent genetic contribution of a non-native taxon to a hybrid swarm.
-This is simply $0.99^{2NX}$ where N is the number of fish in the sample and X is the number of marker loci where the p allele is characteristic of the non-native taxon.
+This is simply 0.99^{2NX} where N is the number of fish in the sample and X is the number of marker loci where the p allele is characteristic of the non-native taxon.

 In samples showing evidence of hybridization, that is; fragments characteristic of a non-native taxon were detected at two or more marker loci, we used two approaches to determine if the population appeared to be a hybrid swarm.
 First, contingency table chi-square analysis was used to test for heterogeneity of allele frequencies among the marker loci.
-Next, we compared the observed distribution of the number of loci per individual at which non-native fragments were detected to the expected random binomial distribution based on the estimated native and non-native genetic contributions to the population.
-If both analyses were non-significant we concluded the population came from a hybrid swarm.
+Next, we computed a hybrid index for each individual in the sample.
+Each diagnostic locus at which an individual possessed a PINE fragment characteristic of the non-native taxon was given a value of one.
+Each diagnostic locus at which an individual did not possess a PINE fragment characteristic of the non-native taxon was given a value of zero.
+These values summed over all diagnostic loci represent an individual's hybrid index.
+The observed distribution of hybrid index scores was then statistically compared to the expected random binomial distribution based on the estimated native and non-native genetic contributions to the sample.
+If the allele frequencies were statistically homogeneous among the diagnostic loci and the observed distribution of hybrid indices statistically conformed to the expected random binomial distribution, then the sample was considered to have come from a hybrid swarm.

 Heterogeneity of allele frequencies among marker loci can arise in very old hybrid swarms as the frequencies over time diverge from each other due to genetic drift.
 In this case, however, the non-native fragments will still be randomly distributed among individuals.
+Thus, samples with these characteristics were also considered to have come from hybrid swarms.

 There are two likely reasons why a non-random distribution of non-native fragments may be observed among individuals in a sample.
 It may contain individuals from genetically divergent populations with different amounts of hybridization or hybridization may have only recently occurred in the population.
-Based on genetic data alone, these two situations will generally be difficult to distinguish from each other.
+Based on PINE data alone, these two situations will generally be difficult to distinguish from each other.
 Regardless of the explanation, when the non-native fragments are not randomly distributed among individuals in a sample estimating a mean level of hybridization has little, if any, biological meaning and, therefore, is often not estimated.